H. 901: An Act protecting research animals

 MSPCA Position: Support

-Sponsors: Senator Bruce Tarr; Representatives Carolyn Dykema, Michelle DuBois
+Sponsor: Senator Bruce Tarr, Representative Carolyn Dykema and Representative Michelle DuBois

-These bills require a research institution or product testing facility that intends to euthanize a dog or cat for any purpose other than scientific, medical or educational research to offer the dog or cat for adoption to an animal shelter or animal rescue organization or through private placement before euthanizing the dog or cat.
+This legislation requires a research institution or product testing facility that intends to euthanize a dog or cat for any purpose other than scientific, medical, or educational research to offer the dog or cat for adoption to an animal shelter or animal rescue organization or through private placement before euthanizing the dog or cat.

 This provides an opportunity for dogs and cats to live a life in a home as an adopted pet once their time in the research laboratory has come to an end—an opportunity that each of these dogs and cats deserve.